Link Abrams: Taranaki Stormers (1998–2002)

-In 1998, Abrams moved to New Zealand after signing with the Taranaki Stormers to play in the Conference Basketball League (CBL), the national second division competition.
-When the season finished, he returned to Arkansas.
+In 1998, Abrams moved to New Zealand to play for the Taranaki Stormers in the Conference Basketball League (CBL), the national second division competition.
 For the next two years, he split his year between his hometown of Little Rock and New Plymouth.
 He stayed on in 2001 and remained in New Zealand for the rest of his playing career.

 In 2001, Abrams helped the Stormers win the CBL Central Conference and was named to the CBL Finals All-Star Five.
 In 2002, he led the Stormers to a perfect 18–0 season while winning the CBL Central Conference and the CBL championship.
 The Stormers defeated the Kaikoura Whale Riders 85–81 in the final, with Abrams recording 18 points and 17 rebounds.
 He was subsequently named to the CBL playoff tournament team.
-The win gave Taranaki's bid for renewed National Basketball League (NBL) status the perfect springboard.

 Taranaki Mountainairs (2003–2013)

-Abrams made his NBL debut with the Taranaki Mountainairs in 2003 and proved he could play as an undersized power player at the higher level.
+Abrams made his National Basketball League (NBL) debut with the Taranaki Mountainairs in 2003 and proved he could play as an undersized power player at the higher level.
 In his first NBL season, he averaged 28.8 points and 10.0 rebounds per game and earned league All-Star Five honours.
 Following the 2003 season, Abrams gained New Zealand citizenship and attended the Tall Blacks' Olympic trials.

 In his fourth season with the Mountainairs in 2007, Abrams was named Co-Kiwi MVP, Most Outstanding Forward, Most Outstanding Kiwi Forward/Centre and All-Star Five.
 He averaged 20.4 points and a league-leading 11.5 rebounds per game, earning him the Garry Pettis Memorial Trophy for being the rebounding champion.

 In 2008, Abrams was twice named player of the week and finished second in the league with 9.8 rebounds per game.

 In the opening game of the 2009 season, Abrams ruptured the patellar tendon in his right knee.
 He underwent surgery and was ruled out for the rest of the season.
 He had not missed a match for Taranaki in the previous six seasons.
 Recovery took longer than expected and he subsequently missed the entire 2010 season as well.

 Abrams returned to the Mountainairs' line-up for the 2011 season and averaged 10.8 points and 6.9 rebounds per game, as well as a league-leading .649 field goal percentage.
 In 2012, he averaged 11.7 points and 6.7 rebounds per game.

 In his final season in 2013, Abrams averaged 16.3 points and 8.2 rebounds per game.
 In the season finale, he recorded 27 points and 18 rebounds in a 144–137 quadruple overtime loss to the Otago Nuggets.
 Abrams finished his NBL career with 2,950 points (18.8pg) and 1,410 rebounds (9.0pg) in 157 games.

-Personal
+Personal life

-Abrams' partner Vanessa hails from Urenui, Taranaki.
-The couple have two children.

-Abrams taught year nine to twelve math at Spotswood College during and after his basketball career.
+Abrams was a math teacher at Spotswood College during and after his basketball career.